patuchen/grammar_vs_llms/experiments/src/noisers/README.md

 4) Now, we treat I like a percentile.
 So if `I=0.5`, we return our 50th percentile prompt.

 This needs to be implemented.

+## Using LLMs to generate noised versions
+This needs to be explored.
+Note that ideally, we do this in a controlled way, i.e. we tell the LLM what kind of noise we need it to produce.
+Ideally, we are also able to control the "intensity" of the noise, and generate noised prompts over a range of intensities.